 Data Collection Notes:

 To compute Sampling variances, means, percentages, regression coefficients and their JRR standard errors, users are provided with SPSS macros.
-The four Jackknife SPSS macros (JackGen.sps, JackReg.sps, SampleJackGen.sps, and SampleJackREG.sps) are summarized in a single PDF file called doc21661_all.pdf.
+The four Jackknife SPSS macros (JackGen.sps, JackReg.sps, SampleJackGen.sps, and SampleJackREG.sps) are summarized in a single PDF file called 21661-Documentation.pdf.
 Users need to copy and paste the required macros and to run them as an SPSS syntax file.

 The User's Manual and Reports documentation are provided by the data producer as Portable Document Format (PDF) files.